partigabor/spice/content/book/cite.md

 ---

 {{% center %}}
-WEBSITE UNDER DEVELOPMENT
+WEBSITE UNDER CONSTRUCTION
 {{% /center %}}

 # How to Cite

-As the Ph.D. dissertation is still under review and revision, and related papers are still in manuscript form, please only cite the website if you really must.
-However, as the website is currently still under development, I urge you to update your citation after the planned release in mid-2023.
+As the Ph.D. dissertation is under review and revision, and related papers are still in manuscript form, please only cite the website if you really must.
+However, as the website is currently still under development, with planned release in mid-2023.

-To cite a website with no date according to APA 7th style:
+To cite a website with no date in APA 7th style:

 #### Format